umanitoba-cssa/constitution/Constitution.md

 12. Carry out provisions of the constitution.
 13. Ensure the group funds remain in budget with local and corporate sponsors along with the Director of Finances and Internal Affairs.
 14. Ensure that the CSSA lounge is a safe and inclusive space.
-15. Enforce that the transition report is done by April 30 of the council’s term.
+15. Enforce that the transition report is done by April 30 of the Council’s term.
 16. Perform any other duties incidental to the office of the President or directed by Council.

+### Vice President
+1. Act as a signing authority for CSSA.
+2. Assist the President with any of their duties as outlined above, as necessary or directed.
+3. Assume the role, duties, and ongoing tasks of the President in their absence.
+4. Ensure Executive Officers have adequate support and resources to perform their duties.
+5. See that tasks and initiatives undertaken by Council are completed by their deadlines, when applicable.
+6. Perform other duties incidental to this office within reasonble discretion as directed by the President and/or Council.

 ### Director of Finances
 1. Act as a signing authority for CSSA.